any-docs/css/content/guides/writing_modes/vertical_controls/index.md

 ## General technique

-In modern browsers, the {{cssxref("writing-mode")}} property can be set to a vertical value to vertically display form controls with text characters that are normally horizontal (for example in Latin languages), with text displayed at a 90-degree angle from the default.
+In modern browsers, the `writing-mode` property can be set to a vertical value to vertically display form controls with text characters that are normally horizontal (for example in Latin languages), with text displayed at a 90-degree angle from the default.
 Normally vertical text characters, for example in Chinese or Japanese, are unaffected in this regard.

 This is useful when creating vertical language forms.